-A detailed description of the capabilities of this system is available in Anderson et al (2003).
+A detailed description of the capabilities of this system is available in Anderson et al. (2003).
 To summarise, the features available at the project web site include the ability to view the latest mid-tide plan images; access to a zoom tool feature that enables zooming in and panning through the current oblique and rectified images; full on-line access to all past and present monitoring reports; and two products specifically designed to assist both the qualitative and quantitative interpretation of images, shoreline data and the results of beach width analysis.

 An example of the first of these products called 'week-to-a-page' is illustrated in Figure 4.3.
 Every Monday morning, this figure is generated and made available for viewing (and download if required) via the project web site.
 The figure is pre-formatted to fit on a standard A4 page, to assist reporting.
 This figure compiles daily mean sea level plan view images of the entire northern Gold Coast study site for that week, into a compact one-page summary.
-A recent addition to the 'week-to-a-page' summary product is a plot showing the tide and wave statistics for the week, allowing the impacts of changes in wave climate to the beach morphodynamics to be more easily assessed.
 This product provides coastal managers a means of quickly and efficiently interpreting the daily changes in beach morphology and shoreline position, without continual recourse to the hourly images.
 An archive of these weekly figures is also maintained and available on-line.